 The Working World & Becoming Employable: Interview preparation for Further Education or work: selling ourselves, body language, Sixth Form college and University applications etc.

 Presentation Skills: Body Language, presentation and punctuality.

-Early in Year 11, each boy and his parents meet with the Headmaster and Head of Seniors in a Further Education Meeting to confirm that applications have been made to appropriate institutions in a timely manner.
-Predicated grades are discussed and an individual plan is drawn up to help each boy expedite the very best level of progress during the important year ahead.
-Study Leave commences after approximately three weeks of the summer term; however, we offer a full timetable of lessons or seminars every day during this timeframe for those boys who prefer to study in school.
+Early in Year 11, each pupil and his or her parents meet with the Headmaster and Head of Seniors in a Further Education Meeting to confirm that applications have been made to appropriate institutions in a timely manner.
+Predicated grades are discussed and an individual plan is drawn up to help each student expedite the very best level of progress during the important year ahead.
+Study Leave commences after approximately three weeks of the summer term; however, we offer a full timetable of lessons or seminars every day during this timeframe for those pupils who prefer to study in school.

-It is an expectation that all senior boys personify the values of the Kingswood House Way and be excellent role models for their younger counterparts; in return, they benefit from certain privileges: an iPad for educational research, a distinctive black blazer (with the option to wear a waistcoat in Year 11), town leave to Epsom every Friday lunchtime and the privacy of their own common room.
-In keeping with our inclusive ethos, the significant positions of responsibility such as Senior Head Boy, Senior Deputy Head Boys and Senior Prefects are open to application.
+It is an expectation that all senior students personify the values of the Kingswood House Way and be excellent role models for their younger counterparts; in return, they benefit from certain privileges: a Google Chromebook for educational research, a distinctive black blazer (with the option to wear a waistcoat in Year 11), town leave to Epsom every Friday lunchtime and the privacy of their own senior common room.
+In keeping with our inclusive ethos, the significant positions of responsibility such as Senior Head Boy / Girl, Senior Deputy Head Boys / Girls and Senior Prefects are open to application.
 Appointments are made following a round of interviews with the Headmaster, Deputy Head and Head of Seniors.

 You can see a virtual tour of the building here:

-Our Senior Options GCSE brochure is now available - please download from the link or contact the office for a printed copy.
+Our Senior Options GCSE brochure is now available - please download from here or contact the office for a printed copy.